DoormatIka/social-gatherer/README.md

 ## FAQ
 How do you get the userID's of the Youtube channels with an `@` on them?

 Get to the page source of the youtube channel and Ctrl+F "channelid" on the newly opened page source.
 It's formatted on JSON so you'll find it.
+It's at the very first result.

 #### Supported Websites
 Twitch - Live Events